Northrop Grumman Corporation provides technologically advanced, innovative products, services, and integrated solutions in aerospace, electronics,

 Intelligence, Surveillance, Reconnaissance & Targeting Systems delivers products and services for space satellite applications, airborne and ground based surveillance, multi-sensor processing, analysis, and dissemination for combat units and national agencies, both domestic and international.
 These systems provide battle space awareness, missile defense, command and control, combat avionics (fire control radars, multi-function apertures and pods), and airborne electro-optical/infrared (EO/IR) targeting systems.
-Key programs include airborne fire control radars such as the AN/APG-68 Radar System for the F-16 Fighting Falcon, the AN/APG-80 AESA Radar (for F-16E/F), the AN/APQ-164 radar for the B-1B Lancer, the AN/APG-77 radar for the F-22 Raptor Active Electronically Scanned Array (AESA), the AN/APG-81 AESA radar for the F-35 Lightning II; EO/IR systems such as the F-35's AN/AAQ-37 Distributed Aperture Systems (DAS), and AN/AAQ-28(V) LITENING family of targeting pods; airborne surveillance radars such as the Multirole Electronically Scanned Array, Airborne Early Warning & Control System, Multi-Function Active Sensor (MFAS) for the U.S. Navy's MQ-4C Triton, Multi-Platform Radar Technology Insertion Program; space systems such as the Space-Based Infrared System (SBIRS), Defense Meteorological Satellite Program (DMSP), Defense Support Program, and the Scalable Space Inertial Reference Unit.
+Key programs include airborne fire control radars such as the Scalable Agile Beam Radar (SABR), which provides affordable Active Electronically Scanned Array (AESA) capabilities for domestic and international fighters, the AN/APG-68 Radar System for the F-16 Fighting Falcon, the AN/APG-80 AESA Radar (for F-16E/F), the AN/APQ-164 radar for the B-1B Lancer, the AN/APG-77 radar for the F-22 Raptor Active Electronically Scanned Array (AESA), the AN/APG-81 AESA radar for the F-35 Lightning II; EO/IR systems such as the F-35's AN/AAQ-37 Distributed Aperture Systems (DAS), and AN/AAQ-28(V) LITENING family of targeting pods; airborne surveillance radars such as the Multirole Electronically Scanned Array (MESA) for Airborne Early Warning & Control (AEW&C), Multi-Function Active Sensor (MFAS) for the U.S. Navy's MQ-4C Triton, Multi-Platform Radar Technology Insertion Program; and space systems such as the Space-Based Infrared System (SBIRS).

 Land & Self Protection Systems delivers products, systems, and services that support ground-based, helicopter, and fixed wing platforms (manned and unmanned) with sensor and protection systems.
 A major product line of this business area consists of systems that perform threat detection and countermeasures that defeat infrared and radio frequency (RF) guided missile and tracking systems.
 This business area also provides integrated electronic warfare capability, communications and intelligence systems, unattended ground sensors, automatic test equipment, advanced threat simulators, ground based surveillance radars, and laser/electro-optical systems including hand-held, tripod-mounted, and ground or air vehicle mounted systems.
-Key programs include the Ground/Air Task Oriented Radar, the Three-Dimensional Expeditionary Long-Range Radar, the Large Aircraft Infrared Countermeasures (LAIRCM), the AN/ALQ-131(V) ECM pod, the Common Infrared Countermeasures system (CIRCM), the AN/APG-78 Fire Control Radar used on the AH-64 Apache, and the Vehicle and Dismount Exploitation Radar.
+Key programs include the Ground/Air Task Oriented Radar (G/ATOR), a ground-based multi-mission radar designed to detect and track a wide variety of threats; the AN/TPS-78 ground-based radar, which provides air defense and air surveillance for the global market; the Large Aircraft Infrared Countermeasures (LAIRCM), which is an infrared countermeasure system designed to protect aircraft against man-portable (shoulder-launched) infrared-guided surface-to-air missiles; and the AN/APR-39, which provides rapid identification and continuous radar threat warning for today's complex battlefields; the AN/ALQ-131(V) ECM pod, the Common Infrared Countermeasures system (CIRCM); the AN/APG-78 Fire Control Radar used on the AH-64 Apache; and the Vehicle and Dismount Exploitation Radar (VADER).

-Navigation Systems delivers products and services to defense, civil, and commercial customers supporting situational awareness,
+Navigation & Maritime Systems delivers products and services to domestic and international defense, civil and commercial customers

 Financial results for Northrop Grumman's Electronic Systems segment were as follows: